 Why The U.S. Government Stopped Funding A Research Project On Bats And Coronaviruses

-The U.S. government has abruptly terminated funding for a years-long research project in China that many experts say is vital to preventing the next major coronavirus outbreak.
+The U.S. government has suddenly terminated funding for a years-long research project in China that many experts say is vital to preventing the next major coronavirus outbreak.

 The project was run by a U.S. nonprofit called EcoHealth Alliance.
 For more than a decade, the group has been sending teams to China to trap bats, collect samples of their blood, saliva and feces, and then check those samples for new coronaviruses that could spark the next global pandemic.
 The idea is to identify locations that need to be monitored, come up with strategies to prevent spillover of the virus into human populations and get a jump on creating vaccines and treatments.
 Already the project has identified hundreds of coronaviruses, including one very similar to the virus behind the current outbreak.

-Note: An earlier version of this story, as well as an earlier caption, mistakenly said the funding for the research project on bats and coronaviruses was cut on April 25.
-It was cut on April 24.